att/snappy-tutorial-allinone-ubuntu1604/README.md

 # snappy-allinone-tutorial-ubuntu1604

 Snappy is a backup and restore framework designed for the cloud infrastructure.
 This is an all-in-one installation of Snappy with a tutorial, to be used for demonstration purposes.
+The tutorial is designed to be used with Ubuntu 16.04.
+That limitation is for the small Ceph installation that is included.

 To install and initialize, run the script: